Jones (Animal Farm): Portrayals

+Frank Atkinson voiced Jones with a "rural" accent in the 1947 BBC Radio Adaptation.

 In the 1954 animated adaptation of the novel, Jones was voiced by Maurice Denham, who provided all voices bar the narration.
 The story is fairly faithful to the novel, except Jones is not married and never leaves the area and instead remains in his local pub.
-When the other major farmers decide to make an attempt to seize Animal Farm, Jones offers to join them but is turned down.
+The opening scene depicts him at the pub with his men before returning to Manor Farm to lock the outhouses.
+Immediately after the revolution, Jones convinces the other pub-goers to help him retake the farm.
+When the other major farmers decide to make another attempt to seize Animal Farm, Jones offers to join them but is turned down.
 Instead, he acquires a large quantity of dynamite and destroys the windmill with himself still inside (due to being drunk).
+In the final scene, the animals see Napoleon and the other pigs face's morph into Jones'.

+Tony Robinson portrayed Jones in the 1994 featurette Down on Animal Farm, a documentary about the making of the 1954 adaptation.

 Pete Postlethwaite portrayed Jones in the 1999 live-action film, as a brutish yokel who is highly in debt and is the laughingstock of the neighboring farms for his poor farm, although his alcoholism is toned down.
+A brief scene depicts Jones and the wife of another farmer in bed together, until he is woken by the singing of the animals.
+He investigates but trips in the dirt and accidentally fires his shotgun, killing Old Major.
 In this film, he and Mrs. Jones destroy the windmill together before fleeing the area.
 What happened to them afterwards is never revealed.

-Tony Robinson portrayed Jones in the 1994 featurette Down on Animal Farm, a documentary about the making of the 1954 adaptation.
+In Orwell's Animal Farm, a video game developed by Nerial, the player can choose the animals' plan of attack during the revolution and other attempts by Jones to retake the farm with options such as 'attack' and 'defend'.

+Director Andy Serkis voices Jones in the 2025 animated film Animal Farm: A Cautionary Tail.
+In a departure from the novel, Jones loses Manor Farm to foreclosure and the animals face the prospect of being sent to a slaughterhouse, prompting their revolution.